yunshin/SphericalMask/README.md

 # test
 python python tools/test.py configs/scannetv2/spherical_mask.yaml --ckpt path_to_ckpt.pth
 ```
+More detailed instructions on library dependencies and environments will be uploaded soon.

 **Please CITE** our paper if you found this repository helpful for producing publishable results or incorporating it into other software.
 ```bibtext